 Summary: In this week's blog, we're diving into the cultural differences between working with companies located in Costa Rica versus the United States.

 Business, like language, varies from country to country across the world.
 From common practices to appropriate communication techniques, there are a lot of nuances to take into consideration when working with someone from another area.
 In some countries, like Japan, silence is valued over constant conversation.
 In others, like Germany, punctuality is preferred over flexibility.
-While some differences are vast, others are minor.
-When it comes to how business practices in Costa Rica differ from those in the United States, the differences are vast.
-Costa Rica could not be much more different than the United State.
-From the landscape to the climate, there aren’t many similarities to be found between the two.
-However, both countries have growing populations with even faster-growing interests in web-based work and software development.
-Because of this mutual interest, Costa Rica is quickly becoming a go-to for U.S.-based companies needing nearshore development.
-Due to this growing interest centered around international business, it is important to understand business practices in Costa Rica and proper business etiquette.
+When it comes to how business practices in Costa Rica differ from those in the United States, there's a lot to consider.
+Costa Rica and the United States both have growing populations with even faster-growing interests in web-based work and software development.
+Because of this mutual interest, Costa Rica is quickly becoming a go-to for U.S. companies needing nearshore development.
+Due to this growing interest centered around international business, it is important to understand how the two countries differ.

 7 Important Business Practices to Remember When Working with Costa Ricans

 1. Costa Ricans Are Flexible with Their Appointment Times Costa Ricans are not known for being the strictest of people when it comes to punctuality.
 Due to their more relaxed approach to time management, they're not going to be overly offended if the appointment doesn't start right on time.
 Although Latin Americans typically prioritize taking a lunch and a general work/life balance, they also have a strong work ethic that guarantees that they'll deliver on the expectations set by your company and leadership.
 Although generally speaking, Costa Ricans are more flexible with their time, professional Latin Americans know that punctuality is important to U.S. based teams.